raags/lockpick/README.md

 Lockpick is an utility for distributed locking using zookeeper.
 Its intended to be used in distributed environments where scripts need synchronization between runs.

-At Helpshift, its primarily used for parallel and lockless autoscaling.

 # Why Lockpick

 Lockpick uses the kazoo library but provides following benefits over kazoo recipes :